CiscoDevNet/cjaas-widgets/CustomerJourney/README-VERSION-9.0.0.md

 `@attr project-id`: (<i>String</i>) - ProjectId sets the scope within the selected org.
 You can obtain this from the admin portal by selecting on the specific project for project details.

+#### Optional Properties
 `@attr template-id`: (<i>String</i>) - Sets the data template to retrieve customer Profile in desired format.
-You can obtain this by running get All templates Api.
-You might need to get assistance to create a templateId initially.

-#### Optional Properties
+By default, this gets assigned to the associated templateId of the `journey-default-template` via an API call.

 `@attr cad-variable-lookup`: (<i>String</i>) - Pass in a CAD Variable lookup value, which will fetch the defined value to that CAD Variable if it exists within the interactionData.
 You can configure a particular CAD variable within flow control.
 Make sure to check the box: `Make Agent Viewable`.

 `@attr customer`: (<i>String</i>) - Customer ID used for Journey lookup. (<i>PS: This is an alternative to InteractionData.
 InteractionData always overrides customer attribute.</i>)